bgmirko/nodejs-express-example-rest-api/README.md

 3. Change directory: "cd src/database"

-Database tables will be created pragmatically (in step 1) it is not necessary to have migrations
+Database tables will be created programmatically (in step 1) it is not necessary to have migrations

 4. To fill database tables with data, in shell run seeders: "npx sequelize-cli db:seed:all"